t-nil/redox_slides_study_presentation/slides.md

 <br>

-Used for IPC, Inter Process Communication, in Redox Os
+Used for IPC, Inter Process Communication

 <br>